chronoxor/CppLogging/README.md

 # Tools

 ## Binary log reader
-Binary log reader is used to convert binary logs ('.bin.log' files) to the human-readable text format.
+Binary log reader is used to convert binary logs ('*.bin.log',  '*.bin.log.zip' files) to the human-readable text format.
 By default  it  reads  binary  stream from 'stdin' and outputs converted text to 'stdout'.
 However it is possible  to provide explicit input/output file names using command line arguments:

 ```shell
 Usage: binlog [options]